oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 * `native-image -jar <name.jar>` has a default executable name `<name>`
 * `native-image -cp ... fully.qualified.MainClass` has a default executable name `fully.qualified.mainclass`

-Note that using `ImageName` does not prevent the user overriding the name later via the command line.
+Note that using `ImageName` does not prevent the user overriding the name via the command line.
 For example, if `foo.bar` contains `ImageName=foo_app`:
 * `native-image -jar foo.bar` generates the executable `foo_app` but
 * `native-image -jar foo.bar application` generates the executable `application`

 ### Order of Arguments Evaluation
-The arguments passed to `native-image` are evaluated left-to-right.
+The arguments passed to `native-image` are evaluated from left to right.
-This also extends to arguments that are passed indirectly via configuration files in the `META-INF/native-image` directory.
+This also extends to arguments that are passed indirectly via configuration files in the _META-INF/native-image_ directory.
 Consider the example where there is a JAR file that includes _native-image.properties_ containing `Args = -H:Optimize=0`.
 You can override the setting that is contained in the JAR file by using the `-H:Optimize=2` option after `-cp <jar-file>`.